5 Cannabis-Infused Skincare Products Our Editors Swear By

-You can find some skin care products formulated with CBD oil, as mentioned earlier, or hemp seed oil.
-Hemp seed oil is a natural hydrator that’s rich in omega-6 and omega-3 fatty acids.
-“Hemp seed oil provides the skin with similar benefits as other natural oils, such as olive oil,” Dr. Zeichner says.
-“Hemp seed oil is rich in antioxidants and fatty acids which form a protective seal over the surface of the skin to help hydrate dry skin.”
+There are two common cannabis-derived ingredients found in beauty products: cannabis sativa seed oil (or hemp seed oil) and CBD.
+“Hemp seed oil provides the skin with similar benefits as other natural oils, such as olive oil,” says Dr. Joshua Zeichner, a NYC-based board-certified dermatologist.
+“It’s rich in antioxidants and fatty acids that form a protective seal over the surface of the skin to help hydrate dry skin.”

-While hemp seed oil and CBD oil are derived from the same species of cannabis plant, they are not one in the same.
 According to Dr. Zeichner, CBD oil is essentially a molecule that binds to receptors on the surface of the skin, giving it a calming effect.
-Though, keep in mind that the word ‘calming’ should be taken lightly; CBD and hemp seed oil have no effect on the physical state of your body.
-Dr. Zeichner says, “They do not contain THC which is the chemical responsible for the psychoactive effects of marijuana.”
+It has also been shown to minimize sebum and be a source of antioxidants.
+“Neither of these ingredients contain THC, which is the chemical responsible for the psychoactive effects of marijuana,” he adds.

 Sold on giving cannabis skincare a try?
 Read on to shop five of our go-to products.

 With cannabis sativa seed oil and oregano oil, this serum helps calm redness and discomfort.
 The non-comedogenic formula is also perfect for targeting inflamed breakouts.